anhatsingh/GNDU-Result-Checker/README.md

 The lead developer is Anhat Singh

-## Building / Installing Python-Auto-Attendance
+## Building / Installing GNDU-Result-Checker

 ### Pre-Requisites
 1. Install the Python dependencies by running the following pip commands